OCSS helps parents and guardians establish and collect child support, so children get the financial and medical support they need.

 Get Help

 Visit the Child Support Services (http://www1.nyc.gov/site/hra/help/child-support-services.page) website to learn more about available services.
-Visit the OCSS Customer Service Walk-in Center or the OCSS Family Court (https://www1.nyc.gov/site/hra/locations/ocss-locations.page) office in your borough to get help in person:Customer Service Walk-in Center151 West Broadway, 4th Floor (between Worth and Thomas Streets), New York, NY 10013Monday - Friday, 8:00 AM - 6:00 PM (except holidays)For more information, call the Child Support Helpline at 888-208-4485 (mailto:[email protected]) (or 866-875-9975 (http://ww2.nycourts.gov/COURTS/nyc/family/faqs_custodyandvisitation.shtml) if you have trouble hearing).OCSS offices are open.
+Visit an OCSS office (https://www1.nyc.gov/site/hra/locations/ocss-locations.page) in your borough or the OCSS Customer Service Walk-in Center to get help in person:Customer Service Walk-in Center151 West Broadway, 4th Floor (between Worth and Thomas Streets), New York, NY 10013Monday - Friday, 8:00 AM - 6:00 PM (except holidays)For more information, call the Child Support Helpline at 888-208-4485 (mailto:[email protected]) (or 866-875-9975 (http://ww2.nycourts.gov/COURTS/nyc/family/faqs_custodyandvisitation.shtml) if you have trouble hearing).OCSS offices are open.
 However, due to the pandemic, OCSS encourages clients to email [email protected] to request a customer service phone appointment or get an email response.
 Please provide your name, Child Support case number, a description of your concern(s), phone number, and the best time to reach you.
 Write “Requesting a Customer Service Appointment” in the subject line of your email.For information on custody and visitation, visit the Family Court website.